aaronparker/aaronparker.github.io/_posts/2022-03-03-automate-intune-documentation-azure.md

 For an IT operational team, service desk or managed service, automatically performing these tasks would be far better time spent that manually creating an as-built document.

 If you haven't read the article already, I've also covered the [same process using GitHub and GitHub Workflows](https://stealthpuppy.com/automate-intune-documentation-github/).

+### GitHub Repository Template

+Rather than having to build all of this from scratch, I have created a template repository on GitHub that you can clone or fork to start building in your own environment.
+Hop over to GitHub to get started: [intune-backup-template](https://github.com/aaronparker/intune-backup-template).